ctkelley/MultiPrecisionArrays.jl/README.md

 ## [C. T. Kelley](https://ctk.math.ncsu.edu)

+This package provides data atructures and solvers for several variants of iterative refinement.
+It will become much more useful when half precision (aka ```Float16```) is fully supported in LAPACK/BLAS.
+For now, it's only general-purpose application is classical iterative refinement with double precision equations and single precision factorizations.

+The half precisoin stuff is good for those of us doing research in this field.
+Half precision performace has progressed to the point where you can acutally get things done.
+On an Apple M2-Pro, a half precision LU only costs 3--5 times what a double precision LU costs.
+This may be as good as it gets unless someone wants to duplicate the LAPACK implementation and get the benefits from blocking, recursion, and clever cache management.

+You might take a look that [hlu!.jl](src/Factorizations/hlu!.jl).

 __This package is nowhere close to ready for registration or release.
 It's public only to help me do CI and clean up the docs.__

 __Please do not make PRs.
 If you stumble on this mess and have questions/ideas ..., raise an issue or email me at tim_kelley@ncsu.edu__